harryjackson/cool/README.md

 that's hacked on any of the other popular VM's will probably see a lot of similarities here except what's here is likely to be in very bad condition.

-As I've been building the VM this I've realised that it's becaming a single CPU/Core ie there needs to be something that manages the cores.
+As I've been building the VM this I've realised that it's becoming a single CPU/Core ie there needs to be something that manages the cores.
 The actual VM is a layer of abstraction above where my thinking is/was.
 Considering that I'd like to play with concurrency issues my "VM" as it stands is at the wrong layer